ibm-cloud-docs/power-iaas/global-replication-service.md

 To fallback to the primary volume, any I/O updates made to the auxiliary volume must be replicated to the primary volume.
 Start the primary volume group in the auxiliary mode to synchronize the data from auxiliary volume to primary volume.

-Use the [ibmcloud pi workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace) CLI command to set the service workspace to the workspace where the auxiliary volumes are located.
+Use the [ibmcloud pi workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace) CLI command to set the service workspace to the workspace in which the auxiliary volumes are located.
 For example, `ibmcloud pi ws target AUXILIARY_WS_CRN`.
 {: note}

 Use the following API or CLI commands to start the primary volume in auxiliary mode: